-We began our analysis using a conceptual framework present by Olson and Loucks-Horsley that describes five essential features of classroom inquiry and their variations based on the amount of learner self-direction and direction from materials.
+We began our analysis using a conceptual framework present by Olson and Loucks-Horsley that describes five essential features of classroom inquiry and variations based on the extent to which activity is learner-directed or directed by the materials themselves.
 Initially, we adopted these descriptions verbatim to describe the differences across the design continuum for each feature of inquiry.
 Table 2 displays our initial instrument.
 L1 and L2 refer to levels of learner direction, while M1 and M2 refer to levels of direction provided by the materials on the Website.
-Higher numbers (2) refer to higher levels of direction.
+WBIs classified as M2 are more material-centered than those classified as M1.
+WBIs classified as L2 are more learner-centered than those classified as L1.

-The research team consisted of three researchers that included a science education professor who is an experienced multimedia developer and evaluator of Web-based science education development projects, an educational technology professor and software developer with many years of experience in instructional design and the editor of a recent issue on the design of science software (Educational Technology, January/February 2001), and a master's level science education student teacher in a Technology-based Teacher Education Program who represents a likely user of the sampled WBIs.
-The research team field-tested the instrument, jointly using it to evaluate two WBI activities.
-A qualitative approach was used to analyze each activity.
-Each researcher carefully read the WBI activity and located specific text present in the Website that aligned with a criterion for each essential feature of inquiry.
-The text was recorded in the appropriate box on the instrument.
-After each rater completed the instrument, all three researchers checked for agreement and negotiated differences until there was 100% agreement among all raters.
-The researchers then went on to analyze a set of 5 Websites using their new shared understandings.
+We field-tested the instrument, jointly using it to evaluate two WBI activities.
+A qualitative approach was used to analyze each activity, with each researcher carefully examining the WBI activity and locating specific content on the Website that aligned with a criterion for each essential feature of inquiry.
+The content was recorded in the appropriate box on the instrument.
+After each rater completed the instrument, all three researchers checked for agreement and negotiated differences until there was 100% agreement.
+We then went on to analyze a set of five Websites using our new shared understandings.

-The instrument and the operational definitions were revised periodically through this process.
-The team of three researchers analyzed each WBI Website independently, with each researcher selecting a WBI activity to review on that Website.
-There was much variance in the number of WBI activities included in each Website.
+The instrument and underlying operational definitions were revised periodically throughout this process.
+We analyzed each WBI Website independently, with each researcher selecting a WBI activity to review on that Website.
+There was much variance in the number of WBI activities included on each Website.
 In some cases, the entire Website was one WBI activity (Boil, Boil, Toil and Trouble) while others had as many as twenty-eight activities (Water on the Web) from which to select.
 Some Websites contained many activities that were not inquiry.
 For example, Athena contained 59 separate activities, 10 of which were data-based.
 Therefore, it appears that approximately 17% of the Athena activities have features of inquiry.
-It should be noted that the researchers did not look at all activities on each Website.
-Since each researcher independently selected a WBI activity from each Website, it was possible that 2 or 3 WBI activities could be selected from each Website.
-A total of 34 activities (WBIs) from the sample of 19 Websites were reviewed (1 WBI from 9 sites; 2 WBIs from 5 sites; and 3 WBIs from 3 sites).
+It should be noted that we did not look at all activity from each Website, it was possible that two or three WBI activities could be selected from each Website.
+A total of 34 activities (WBIs) from the sample of 19 Websites were reviewed (one WBI from nine sites; two WBIs from five sites; and three WBIs from five sites).

 As noted in the previous section, each selected WBI activity was discussed and negotiated with regard to placement on the instrument using a multi-pass unanimous consensus analysis of characteristics and classifications.
 This was not an easy process.
 It was difficult to locate specific examples of inquiry features on some Websites during discussions, even after the Website had been initially reviewed and discussed by the research team.
-It often took one to two hours to discuss each WBI activity as a team.
-Some WBIs were revisited eight to ten times over the three months of this initial study.
-Many of the troubles we encountered were related to inconsistent or difficult-to-use interfaces; on some sites, it was almost impossible for the researchers to keep track of where they were and what they were doing (see Heller, 1990 and Marchionini, 1988).
+It often took from one to two hours to discuss each WBI activity as a team and some WBIs were revisited eight to ten times over the three months of this initial study.
+Many of the troubles we encountered were related to inconsistent or difficult-to-use interfaces; on some sites, it was almost impossible for us to keep track of where we were and what we were doing (see Heller, 1990, and Marchionini, 1988).